EmbarkStudios/ash-molten/README.md

 ### Features

 `cargo build` will clone a specific release of [MoltenVK](https://github.com/KhronosGroup/MoltenVK) compile and statically link it with your application.
+`cargo build --features pre-built` will download a pre-built version of MoltenVK from a release of ash-molten.
+`cargo build --features external` provide own MoltenVK library.

 If you want to compile [MoltenVK](https://github.com/KhronosGroup/MoltenVK) yourself, you can use the `external` feature. `cargo build --features external` requires `libMoltenVK` to be visible (`LD_LIBRARY_PATH`).